toldandretold/hyperlit/README.md

 -->

 ## Notes
 [^1]: two-way hyperlinks was a core idea of Ted Nelson's ideas for a Docuverse.
 Linking directly to the cited text was a feature of the original hypertext editors.
-See: Belinda Barnet. ("Crafting the User-Centered Document Interface: The Hypertext Editing System (HES) and the File Retrieval and Editing System (FRESS)")[https://dhq.digitalhumanities.org/vol/4/1/000081/000081.html]
+See: Belinda Barnet, ["Crafting the User-Centered Document Interface: The Hypertext Editing System (HES) and the File Retrieval and Editing System (FRESS)"](https://dhq.digitalhumanities.org/vol/4/1/000081/000081.html)